LIHPC-Computational-Geometry/lihpccg-ci/README.md

 ## Dependencies

-The following graph shows the dependencies between LIHPC-CG products.
+The following graph shows the dependencies between LIHPC-CG projects.

 This graph represents the explicit dependencies of the `cmake-cgcore-mgx` docker image.